 In addition to the natural beauty of the rocks, Thousand Oaks is home to some beautiful architecture.
 The neighborhood is filled with Craftsman and Spanish-style bungalows.
 The neighbors have banded together to form a very active community group that supports local businesses and raises money to preserve the urns, among other activities.

 The major local event is the annual Solano Avenue Stroll, along the neighborhood’s main commercial district.
-The neighborhood is anchored by two long-standing beloved institutions: The Oaks Theatre, a pristine art-moderne cinema built in 1925, and the original family-owned Andronico’s market, built in 1929.
+The neighborhood is anchored by two long-standing beloved institutions: The Oaks Theatre, a pristine art-moderne cinema built in 1925.
 Solano Avenue is filled with many top-ranked restaurants and local businesses, where Thousand Oaks residents congregate and socialize.

 There are so very many reasons to love Oakland!
 Where do we start?
-There is the culture and diversity, the climate, the history, the culture, the industry, and the geography.
+There is the culture and diversity, the climate, the history, the industry and the geography.
 Everyone has there own reasons to “hella love” Oakland.
 What will yours be?

 Centered around Lake Merritt, Oakland offers many different neighborhoods, from the hip urban life of Jack London Square and Uptown, to the craftsmen homes of Rockridge, to the charming bungalows of Glenview and Laurel, and to the architecturally impressive houses in Crocker Highlands and throughout the Oakland Hills.
 The City of Oakland also offers a variety of homebuyer assistance programs, especially for first time homebuyers.